tarwn/lessthandot-hugo/blogs/content/posts/2012-01-23-estimating-mean-uptime-for-team.md

 **Mean Uptime Equation**

 The mean uptime equation takes into account any object that can prevent a request from reaching the originating requester.
 The object can be a computer, appliance, database server, server, network or storage.
 Consider each one of these pieces in planning database availability is critical.
-For example, if a database server’s high availability has maintained the five nines but the appliance that maintains availability of the VPN capabilities to reach that database server had a loss of 10% on uptime, the overall achieved uptime should be measured as 90%.
+For example, if a database server's high availability has maintained the five nines but the appliance that maintains availability of the VPN capabilities to reach that database server had a loss of 10% on uptime, the overall achieved uptime should be measured as 90%.
 Now that does not mean as a database administrator you should be harsh on your overall goals for uptime.
 The database server may have still reached a 99.999% uptime.
 As such, the goal would be met if the five nines were set as the achievement for the year.
-However, we gauge ourselves on the user’s experience, and that requires an equation that consists of the total over infrastructure from point A to point B for total availability.
+However, we gauge ourselves on the user's experience, and that requires an equation that consists of the total over infrastructure from point A to point B for total availability.
 Point A being the user and point B being the data they request.

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/-97.png?mtime=1327282693"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/-97.png?mtime=1327282693" width="362" height="177" /></a>